Tuesday, February 27, 2023 3:30 - 5:30 p.m.

 Date and location of ceremony (name of Wisconsin County as well as the township, village or city where the ceremony will take place) must be provided at the time of application.

-PROOF OF IDENTIFICATION
+PROOF OF IDENTIFICATION AND PROOF OF ADDRESS

-PROOF OF PREVIOUS MARRIAGE DISSOLUTION - Divorce, Death or Annulment
+PROOF OF PREVIOUS MARRIAGE DISSOLUTION - Divorce, Death or Annulment Documentation.

 WHO MAY MARRY